 Dating apps, like Tinder, make the user somewhat like a recruiter: assessing the qualities of the candidate and making a great first impression on your romantic vis-á-vis.
 After all, even the most promising match runs the risk of petering out.

-It might be due to a lack of communication from both sides, an overwhelming choice of offers, the non-binding nature of the format or something they wrote that put you off.
-But just like in the rapidly paced dating world, recruiters have to employ most subtle tactics to avoid losing candidates in the recruitment process.
-Not losing candidates along the way is amongst the most challenging endeavors for recruiters facing the ongoing war for talent.
+It might be due to a lack of communication from both sides, an overwhelming choice of offers, the non-binding nature of the format, or something they wrote that put you off.
+But just like in the rapidly paced dating world, recruiters have to employ the most subtle tactics to avoid losing candidates in the recruitment process.
+Not losing candidates along the way is among the most challenging endeavors for recruiters facing the ongoing war for talent.

-What's more is the candidate’s experience throughout the recruitment process will determine the overall company image; this, in turn, affects their decision to accept the job offer or the way they speak about the company to friends and family.
+What's more, the candidate’s experience throughout the recruitment process will determine the overall company image; this, in turn, affects their decision to accept the job offer or the way they speak about the company to friends and family.